CQCL/pytket-docs/manual/manual_backend.rst

     shots = shots[:, [bitmap[Bit(0)], bitmap[Bit(2)]]]
     print(expectation_from_shots(shots))

-If measurements occur at the end of the :py:class:`~pytket.circuit.Circuit`, then we can associate each measurement to the qubit that was measured. :py:attr:`Circuit.qubit_readout` gives the equivalent map to column indices for :py:class:`Qubit` s, and :py:attr:`Circuit.qubit_to_bit_map` relates each measured :py:class:`Qubit` to the :py:class:`Bit` that holds the corresponding measurement result.
+If measurements occur at the end of the :py:class:`~pytket.circuit.Circuit`, then we can associate each measurement to the qubit that was measured. :py:attr:`Circuit.qubit_readout` gives the equivalent map to column indices for :py:class:`~pytket.unit_id.Qubit` s, and :py:attr:`Circuit.qubit_to_bit_map` relates each measured :py:class:`~pytket.unit_id.Qubit` to the :py:class:`~pytket.unit_id.Bit` that holds the corresponding measurement result.

 .. jupyter-execute::